Ryss-D/docker/first-container/readme.md

 by default is no comutication between local machine and docker container

-dokcer ps will list all docker container runin
+docker ps will list all docker container runin

 docker stop $container name